-The red lawn signs were first spotted during morning rush hour on Oct 25, 2019.
+The red and white lawn signs were first spotted during morning rush hour on Oct 25, 2019.

 At first they appeared to be just one more in the clutter of campaign signs.
 Greenwich’s municipal elections were less than two weeks away.